The Manxman will be accompanied by the Oakland Symphony conducted by maestro Ben Palmer performing an original score by Stephen Horne

 Personally authorised by John Williams to conduct his film scores in concert, and acclaimed as “a masterclass in conducting” by Hans Zimmer, Ben Palmer is one of the world’s most sought-after specialists in conducting live to picture.
 With a repertoire of more than 50 films, ranging from fiendishly difficult silent movies such as Metropolis and Modern Times, to Star Wars and Top Gun: Maverick, he appears regularly at venues such as the Royal Albert Hall, KKL Luzern and Concertgebouw Amsterdam.
 He is regularly invited to conduct recording sessions for leading film and television productions, with clients including Hans Zimmer’s Bleeding Fingers Music, 20th Century Fox, Studiocanal, and the LSO.

-Stephen Horne (photo above left by Pamela Gentile) has long been internationally considered one of the leading silent film accompanists.
+Stephen Horne (photo above right by Pamela Gentile) has long been internationally considered one of the leading silent film accompanists.
 A house pianist at London’s BFI Southbank for over thirty years, he has played at all the major UK venues and recorded music for many DVD and online releases of silent films.
 Although principally a pianist, he often incorporates other instruments into his performances, sometimes simultaneously.

 He regularly performs internationally and in recent years his accompaniments have met with acclaim at film festivals in Pordenone, Bologna, San Francisco, Telluride, Paris, Cannes, Hong Kong, Bangkok, Shanghai, Seoul, Istanbul, Berlin and Vienna.